tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = How SpamFireWall works? =
  * The visitor enters to your web site.
- * HTTP request data is checked against the nearly 5.8 million identified IP spam bots.
+ * HTTP request data are being checked in the nearly 5.8 million of the identified spam bot IPs.
- * If it is an active spam bot, the bot gets a blank page, if it is a visitor then they receive the site page.
-This is completely transparent to the visitors.
+ * If it is an active spam bot, the bot gets a blank page, if it is a visitor then he receives a normal page.
+This process is completely transparent for the visitors.

 All the CleanTalk SpamFireWall activity is being logged in the process of filtering.

-= SpamFireWall DDoS Protection (Experimentally option) = SpamFireWall can mitigate HTTP/HTTPS DDoS attacks.
+= SpamFireWall DDoS Protection =
+SpamFireWall can mitigate HTTP/HTTPS DDoS attacks.
 When an intruder makes GET requests to attack your website, SpamFireWall blocks all requests from bad IP addresses.
-Your website gives the intruder a special page with description of DDoS rejection instead of the website pages.
-Therefore SpamFireWall can help to reduce CPU usage on your server.
+Your website gives the intruder a special page with the description of DDoS rejection instead of the website pages.
+Therefore SpamFireWall helps to reduce CPU usage of your server.

 = XML-RPC brute force protection =
 SpamFireWall can mitigate XML-RPC brute force attacks.
 It blocks XML-RPC attacks from bad IP addresses.
 This helps to prevent bruteforce attacks by a Remote Procedure Call.

 = No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
-CAPTCHA-less anti-spam for WordPress = Spam is one of the most irritating elements.
-Rates for spam increases every year and conventional anti-spam can no longer handle all the spam bots.
+CAPTCHA-free anti-spam for WordPress = Spam is one of the most irritating things.
+Spam rates are increasing every year and conventional anti-spam can no longer handle all spam bots.
 CleanTalk prevents and automatically blocks spam.
-You'll be surprised how effective CleanTalk is in protecting against spam.
+You'll be surprised how effective CleanTalk is in protecting from spam.

 = AntiSpam plugin info =
-CleanTalk is an all-in-one anti-spam solution for WordPress that protects login, comments, contact and WooCommerce forms at once.
+CleanTalk is an all-in-one anti-spam solution for WordPress that protects login, comment, contact and WooCommerce forms at once.
 You don't need to install separate anti-spam plugins for each form.
-This allows your blog to work faster and save resources.
+It allows your blog to work faster and save resources.
 After installation you will forget about spam; your CleanTalk plugin will do all the work.
 You won't have to deal with spam as CleanTalk does this for you automatically.

-CleanTalk is a transparent anti-spam tool, we provide detailed statistics of all entering comments and logins.
+CleanTalk is a transparent anti-spam tool, we provide detailed statistics of all incoming comments and logins.
 You can always be sure that **there are no errors**.
-We have developed a mobile app for you to see anti-spam statistics wherever.
+We have developed a mobile app for you to see anti-spam statistics wherever you want.

-We have developed anti-spam for WordPress that provides maximum protection from spam bots, allowing you to provide your visitors a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles.
+We have developed the anti-spam for WordPress that protects you from spam bots at the maximum level allowing you to provide your visitors a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles.
 CleanTalk detects spam in multistage tests allowing us to block up to 99.998% of spam bots.

-The anti-spam method offered by CleanTalk avoids methods that inconvenience the communication (CAPTCHA, question-answer etc.), and offers your site visitors a more convenient one.
+The anti-spam method offered by CleanTalk avoids inconvenient for communication methods (CAPTCHA, question-answer etc.), and offers to your site visitors a more comfortable one.

-CleanTalk is a premium anti-spam service for WordPress and the plugin works with our cloud anti-spam CleanTalk Service.
-CleanTalk offers a free trial and you can look at the <a href="https://cleantalk.org/price">pricing</a> here.
+CleanTalk is a premium anti-spam service for WordPress, the plugin works with our own CleanTalk Cloud Service.
+CleanTalk offers a free trial, you can look at the <a href="https://cleantalk.org/price">pricing</a> here.
 We provide anti-spam services at the highest level.
-To maintain this level we cannot afford to offer a free version of our service, as this will immediately affect the quality of providing anti-spam protection.
+To maintain this level we cannot afford to offer a free version of our service, as this will immediately affect the quality of the providing anti-spam protection.
 Paying for a year of anti-spam service, you save a lot more and receive:

- * Up to 99.998% protection against spam bots.
+ * Up to 99.998% protection from spam bots.
  * Time and resources saving.
  * More registrations/comments/visitors.
- * Protect several websites at once at different CMS.
+ * Protection of the several websites at once in different CMS.
- * Easy to install and use.
+ * Ease in installation and using.
- * Traffic acquisition and user loyalty.
+ * Traffic increase and loyalty to the users.
  * 24/7 technical support.
  * Clear statistics.
  * No captcha (reCaptcha), puzzles, etc.
- * Free mobile app to control anti-spam function at your website.
+ * Free mobile app to control anti-spam function on your website.

 = Additional features =
-* Online, daily and weekly anti-spam reports traffic VS spam.
+* Daily and weekly detailed anti-spam reports: traffic VS spam.
-* Apps for iPhone, Android to control anti-spam service, comments, signups, contacts, with traffic and spam statistics for last 7 days.
+* Apps for iPhone, Android to control anti-spam service, comments, signups, contacts, traffic and spam statistics for the last 7 days.
 * AntiSpam apps for most popular CMS on cleantalk.org.

 = How to protect sites from spam bots without CAPTCHA? =